edthedev/edthedev.github.io/resume/Resume.Edward.Delaporte.md

 #### Community Involvement

+- Webmaster - Rotary Club of Champaign since 2018
+- Hosts a free "Learn Programming In Scratch!" class for elementary students at local public libraries since 2017
+- OWASP Top Ten Privacy Project - Core contributor since 2015
-- Presenting to Internet2 on Cybersecurity in Safer Illinois - University of Illinois COVID response, 2020
+- Presented to Internet2 on Cybersecurity in Safer Illinois - University of Illinois COVID response, 2020
 - Presented Putting the Sec in SecDevOps - Urbana IT Professionals Forum - Spring 2020
 - Presented at Urbana IT Professionals Forum - Fall 2016, Spring 2018, Fall 2018, Spring 2019
-- Webmaster - Rotary Club of Champaign since 2018
-- Hosts a free "Learn Programming In Scratch!" class for elementary students at local public libraries since 2017
 - Presented at University of Illinois Webmaster's Conference 2016
-- OWASP Top Ten Privacy Project - Core contributor since 2015
-- Handles hosting, DNS and administration of various not-for-profit websites since 2007
+- Handled hosting, DNS and administration of various not-for-profit websites since 2007
-- Operated various web services including WordPress, Drupal, Dokuwiki, and Minecraft.